-The tables on the following pages show the contaminants we found last year or the most recent time we sampled for that contaminant.
+The tables below show the contaminants we found last year or the most recent time we sampled for that contaminant.
 They also show the levels of those contaminants and the Environmental Protection Agency's limits.
 Substances that we tested for but did not find are not included in the tables.

 We sample for some contaminants less than once a year because their levels in water are not expected to change from year to year.
-If we found any of these contaminants the last time we sampled for them, we included them in the tables on the following pages with the detection date.
+If we found any of these contaminants the last time we sampled for them, we included them in the tables below with the detection date.

 We may have done additional monitoring for contaminants that are not included in the Safe Drinking Water Act.
-To request a copy of these results, call the Minnesota Department of Health at 651-201-4700 or 1-800-818-9318 between 8:00 a.m. and 4:30 p.m., Monday through Friday.
+To request a copy of these results, call the Minnesota Department of Health at 651-201-4700 between 8:00 a.m. and 4:30 p.m., Monday through Friday.